The Magic Insider

 Orlando Magic center Goga Bitadze (35) celebrates with head coach Jamahl Mosley after a play against the Miami Heat in the third quarter at Kia Center.

-Orlando Magic center Goga Bitadze (35) celebrates with head coach Jamahl Mosley after a play against the Miami Heat in the third quarter at Kia Center. / Nathan Ray Seebeck-Imagn Images
+Orlando Magic center Goga Bitadze (35) celebrates with head coach Jamahl Mosley after a play against the Miami Heat in the third quarter at Kia Center. | Nathan Ray Seebeck-Imagn Images

 In this story:

-ORLANDO, Fla. – Jamahl Mosley had just finished coaching his Orlando Magic team to a win unlike any he'd ever seen before.
+ORLANDO, Fla. – Sitting at the interview dais, Jamahl Mosley had just finished coaching his Orlando Magic team to a win unlike any he'd ever seen.

-But sitting at the interview dais, the fourth-year coach was somber.
-Moe Wagner, his team's lead bench scorer, left the contest in the first quarter with a left knee injury and didn't return.
-Even in a win, which was made more improbable by Wagner's sudden absence, the cloud of a loss hung over.
+But the fourth-year coach was somber.
+Moe Wagner, the Magic's lead bench scorer, was helped off the court in the first quarter with a left knee injury and didn't return.
+Even in a win that was made more improbable by Wagner's sudden absence, Mosley's concern for his player came first.

-With just over 2:30 remaining in the first quarter, he'd jump-stopped on the edge of the lane looking to score his first bucket.
+With just over 2:30 remaining in the first quarter, Wagner jump-stopped on the edge of the lane looking to score his first bucket.
 But instead of elevating for a shot attempt, Wagner collapsed to the ground after his knee gave out in a non-contact incident.

 Orlando Magic forward Moritz Wagner (21) dribbles the ball against New York Knicks forward OG Anunoby (8)

-Orlando Magic forward Moritz Wagner (21) dribbles the ball against New York Knicks forward OG Anunoby (8) in the fourth quarter at Kia Center. / Jeremy Reper-Imagn Images
+Orlando Magic forward Moritz Wagner (21) dribbles the ball against New York Knicks forward OG Anunoby (8) in the fourth quarter at Kia Center. | Jeremy Reper-Imagn Images

+He ranked second in total points among all NBA reserves, his 372 points trailing only Payton Pritchard, whose 442 points have come in 240 more minutes.
 Of reserves with at least 15 games played this season, Wagner's 25.0 points/36 minutes was also second, trailing only De'Andre Hunter's 25.4 points/36 minutes.
+He led the NBA in scoring for players averaging under 20 minutes a game.

-"Put some prayers out there for Moe Wagner," Cole Anthony said postgame after pouring in a season-high 35 points in the win.
+"Put some prayers out there for Moe Wagner," Cole Anthony said postgame after pouring in a season-high 35 points.
 "You're not going to meet a dude that works as hard as him, is as committed to the game as him; also just truly, truly loves the game and, at the same time, is just a great human being.
-To see what happened to him tonight – obviously, we're going to keep him in our prayers – but I know that, as a team, we wanted to go get this win for him.
+To see what happened to him tonight — obviously, we're going to keep him in our prayers — but I know that, as a team, we wanted to go get this win for him.

 "That's a dude who, shoot, I think was going to be the Sixth Man of the Year.
 Hopefully he comes back and can pick that up, but just whatever it is, we've got his back.
 Just prayers up for (him), big shoutout to him, man.
 We got him."